Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Flow Matching for Probabilistic Forecasting

 \textbf{\bf Flow matching in latent space.} Let $z^\tau = \mathcal{E}(x^\tau)$ for $\tau = 1,\dots, m$, where $\mathcal{E}$ denotes a pre-trained encoder that maps from the data space to a lower dimensional latent space.
 Working in the latent space, our goal is to approximate the ground truth distribution $ q(z^{\tau} | x^1, \dots, x^{\tau-1})$ by the parametric distribution $p(z^\tau | z^{\tau-1})$, which can then be decoded as $x^\tau = \mathcal{D}(z^\tau)$.
 The latent dynamics can be modeled by an ODE:

-where $u_t$ is the vector field describing the instantenous rate of change of the state at time $t$.
-Learning the dynamics of the system is equivalent to approximating the vector field $u_t$.
+where $u_t$ is the (velocity) VF describing the instantenous rate of change of the state at time $t$.
+Learning the dynamics of the system is equivalent to approximating the VF $u_t$.
 This can be done by regressing a neural network using the mean squared error (MSE) loss.